AaronszXia/gh-pages-lab/_posts/2019-03-08-Creating-and-Hosting-a-Personal-Site-on-GitHub.md

 ### GitHub Pages

 GitHub Pages are public webpages hosted for free through GitHub.
 GitHub users can create and host both personal websites (one allowed per user) and websites related to specific GitHub projects.
 Pages lets you do the same things as GitHub, but if the repository is named a certain way and files inside it are HTML or Markdown, you can view the file like any other website.
 GitHub Pages is the self-aware version of GitHub.
-Pages also comes with a powerful [static site generator](http://staticgen.com/)called [Jekyll](http://jekyllrb.com/), which we'll learn more about later on.
+Pages also comes with a powerful [static site generator](http://staticgen.com/) called [Jekyll](http://jekyllrb.com/), which we'll learn more about later on.

 ## Getting Started with GitHub Pages